-If you are booking an interpreter, these tips will help you to plan and get the best results before and during the assignment.
+These 9 tips to getting the most out of your interpreter will help you to plan and get the best results before and during the assignment.

-1 – Establish and agree ground rules with an interpreter.
+1 – Establish and agree ground rules.
 For example, communicate how you want a meeting run, the number of sentences to be translated at a time, the confirmation of jargon or idioms before they are translated, when breaks will be taken and seemingly trivial matters like seating.

 More information about our interpreting service and how to plan and book can be found here: https://www.atlas-translations.co.uk/services/interpreting-services/

-2 –Provide reference material to an interpreter well in advance of the assignment.
+2 –Provide reference material well in advance of the assignment.
 Familiarise them with the whos, whats and whys.
 If there is any specific terminology to be used, let them know useful websites and reference material sources.
 If you foresee any tricky issues or tense topics, prepare them.

 3 – If you plan to give a speech or read from a script, give the interpreter a copy.
 The more familiar they are with the subject matter, the better a job they will do.